tomkersten/chili_pdf/README.md

 * http://github.com/tomkersten/chili_pdf

-## Experimental repository!!

-I am in the middle of getting this to a stable state.
-The installation process is not standard, nore is it properly documented.
-Additionally, it still requires manual patches to the base Redmine/ChiliProject application in order to function.

-In short, you likely **do not want to install it at this point...**

 ## DESCRIPTION:

 ChiliProject (/Redmine) plugin which implements/enhances PDF-export functionality using the Webkit rendering engine (via the 'wkhtmltopdf' executable).